airyhq/airy/docs/docs/getting-started/upgrade.md

 The upgrade of your Airy Core cluster will lead to downtime.
 Usually it takes seconds, but in case there is a migration or a reset of some of the streaming apps, this process might take longer, depending on the amount of data you have.

-For more information about specific upgrades, or if you have any questions, please join the [Airy Developers Community on Slack](https://airy-developers.slack.com/).
+Before you proceed, refer to the Release documentation for any upgrade notes or steps.

 :::

+The upgrade process will not delete any of the persistent data that is kept inside the Kafka cluster.
 Use the `airy upgrade` command to perform the upgrade of your Airy Core instance.
 Run `airy upgrade` to return information about your current Airy Core version and the latest version available.
 You will be prompted to proceed with the upgrade (omit this prompt by using the `--approve` flag).

 ```sh
 $ airy upgrade